 As you can see, the view now returns all columns including the newly added one.

 I find that this can always be avoided by not issuing "SELECT *" in your view definitions.
 By explicitly defining a column list, you're forced to change any views that reference tables that may require a change.
 Another approach is to issue your CREATE VIEW statements with a SCHEMABINDING option.
 Views defined with this option do not allow SELECT * syntax (you'll receive an error if you try) and forces you to enter an explicit column list.
 This way, you can prevent a less experienced developer from changing a view to use this syntax

 If you're curious about how your view metadata is being stored, you can take a peek at the INFORMATION_SCHEMA.COLUMNS view (view column information is kept there as well as table column information).

 Examine your views and consider changing SELECT * syntax to explicit column lists, if possible

 Read more about sp_refreshview in greater detail in the SQL Server 2000 and 2005 Books Online

 Read more about SCHEMABINDING option in greater detail in the SQL Server 2000 and 2005 Books Online

 Read more about INFORMATION_SCHEMA.COLUMNS view in greater detail in the SQL Server 2000 and 2005 Books Online

 About the author

-Armando Prato has over 24 years of industry experience and has been working with SQL Server since version 6.5.
+Armando Prato has close to 30 years of industry experience and has been working with SQL Server since version 6.5.